Badge (song)

-"Badge" is a song written by Eric Clapton and George Harrison, and recorded by British rock music group Cream on their final album, Goodbye.
-Also issued as a single in March 1969, "Badge" peaked at number 18 in the UK Singles Chart and number 60 on the US Billboard Hot 100 chart.
+"Badge" is a song by the British rock band Cream, written by Eric Clapton and George Harrison.
+It first appeared on Cream's final album, Goodbye, released in the UK on 28 February 1969.
+It was issued as a single in the US on 17 March, and its release followed in the UK on 3 April.
+"Badge" peaked at number 18 in the UK Singles Chart and number 60 on the US Billboard Hot 100 chart.

 Composition

 "Badge" was originally an untitled track.
 During the production transfer for the album Goodbye, the original music sheet was used to produce the liner notes and track listing.
 The only discernible word on the page was "bridge" (indicating the song's bridge section).
-Due to Harrison's handwriting, however, Clapton misread it as "badge"—and the song was titled soon thereafter.
+Due to Harrison's handwriting, however, Clapton misread it as "badge"—and the song was thus titled soon thereafter.